 A : ECC recommends that appropriate arrangements must be made with respect to your accommodation, ensuring sufficient support for your personal welfare during your stay in Australia or until you reach the age of 18 years.
-ECC offers support and counseling to all students through its Student Counselor and will liaise with parents regarding the welfare of younger students.
+ECC offers support and counselling to all students through its Student Counsellor and will liaise with parents regarding the welfare of younger students.

 About the classes

 Q : What is the average class size?

 A : Lecture groups have a maximum of 50 students, although most average between 25 - 35 students.
 Lectures are complemented by small group tutorials/workshops ensuring students receive the best of attention.

 Q : What would be my class timetable on a typical day at ECC?